BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

               However, Creative Destruction and Lump of Labor aren't laws of nature.
 They could stop being true any time.<br/><br/>
               "Connectionism", however, is actual science.
               Connectionism is the theory that thinking, memory, and so on are all enabled by the patterns of connections between neurons in the brain.<br/><br/>
-              Ok, but what does that have to do with jobs?
+              But what does that have to do with jobs?
 Well, ultimately human labor boils down to patterns of connections between neurons, and the firing of those neurons.
               No matter how fancy or well-paid the job, it's fundamentally just specific patterns of connected neurons firing.<br/><br/>
               Moore's Law may as well be a law of nature, for now at least.
               Moore's Law states that compute per dollar doubles every two years.<br/><br/>
               Likewise for the Chinchilla scaling laws, which guide how much data versus compute is optimal for training Large Language Models: [https://arxiv.org/abs/2203.15556](https://arxiv.org/abs/2203.15556).
               <br/><br/>

-3. The pieces that are un-automatable tend to require what AI scientists call "grounding".
+3.  **The areas of the economy that are un-automatable tend to require what AI scientists call "grounding".**
         In other words, real understanding.
 ChatGPT isn't grounded.<br/><br/>
         One example: ChatGPT can't accurately multiply large numbers.
         That's because it hasn't yet in its training set seen literally every combination of large numbers being multiplied together.